JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 This is probably the most important point.
 Your Wi-Fi transmits data as electromagnetic waves, and metal can reflect or shield these waves.
-Look, I used to work on this physics experiment:
+I used to work on this physics experiment:

 <img src="/assets/img/trt_annotated.jpg" alt="Transition Radiation Tracker" style="padding:10px" height=250px class=center />